 Workers’ compensation is designed as a safety net for workers who are injured at the workplace.
 Some workers suffer injuries so severe that they cannot work at all for weeks or months at a time.
-However, some workers may feel that they are injured enough to receive workers’ compensation but not to the extent that requires them to stop working completely.
+However, some workers may feel that they are injured enough to receive Workers’ Compensation but not to the extent that requires them to stop working completely.
 That is why it is important to understand your rights regarding light work while receiving injury benefits.
-If you were injured at the workplace and you need information about whether you can continue working, you should consult with an experienced Fayetteville workers’ compensation attorney.
-The Kieklak Law Firm explains whether you can work while receiving workers’ compensation benefits in Arkansas.
+If you were injured at the workplace and you need information about whether you can continue working, you should consult with an experienced Fayetteville AR workers’ comp lawyer.
+The Kieklak Law Firm explains whether you can work while receiving Workers’ Compensation benefits in Arkansas.

 Does Working Affect Your Workers’ Comp Benefits?

 Workers’ compensation benefits are given to employees that are injured while at the workplace.
 These benefits can greatly benefit a worker that may be unable to return to work for a significant amount of time.
 However, some workers may believe that they could continue to work in a limited role even after being deemed eligible for workers’ comp.
 That is why it is important to understand the possible consequences of continuing to work while receiving benefits.

 Once a worker suffers a work-related injury, they are obligated to report the injury to their supervisor as soon as possible.
 This report should be written and should inform the employer of the date of the injury and how the injury occurred.